 Reducing the impact of inter-parental conflict on children in families affected by alcohol dependence - free training for frontline practitioners, and new digital resources for practitioners and parents

-The charity Adfam, which works to support families affected by alcohol or drugs, and the two relationship support charities Tavistock Relationships and One Plus One have been funded by the Department of Health to deliver free training to frontline practitioners working in Bristol, Leeds and East London.
+The charity Adfam, which works to support families affected by alcohol or drugs, and the two relationship support charities Tavistock Relationships and One Plus One have been funded by the Department of Health to deliver free training to frontline practitioners working across England.

 Funding has also been made available to develop new digital resources to support the work of practitioners attending these trainings and also for the parents who are affected.